Uniform Distribution of Sequences and its interplay with Functional Analysis: Uniformly Distributed sequences with respect to signed measures

 In this section we shall concentrate on duals $C(K)^*=M(K)$ of Banach spaces of the form $C(K)$ with $K$ compact (metrizable) space and shall further investigate the effect of the results of the previous section to the uniform distribution of sequences in $K$.
+We emphasize that everything in this section is over $\mathbb{R}$.

-Theorem 4 inspires the following generalization of the classical concept of uniformly distributed sequences defined for regular Borel probability measures on compact spaces (see Def.1.1 of \cite{KN}).
+Theorem 4 inspires the following generalization of the classical concept of uniformly distributed sequences defined for regular Borel probability measures on compact spaces (see Definition 1.1 of \cite{KN}).

 \begin{defn} Let $K$ be a compact Hausdorff space and $\mu \in M(K)$ with total variation $|\mu|(K)=1$ (i.e. $\mu$ is a regular Borel signed measure with $\|\mu\|=1$).
 We say that a sequence $(x_n) \subseteq K$ is $\mu$-u.d. if both of the following conditions are satisfied \begin{enumerate} \item $(x_n)$ is $|\mu|$-u.d. (in the classical sense) and \item there is a sequence of signs $(\varepsilon_n) \subseteq \{\pm 1\}$ such that